fdrobiazg/query-me/README.md

 &nbsp;
 ## Room for improvement
 - Add ingress-route for communication outside of cluster (it would be more convinient to have it exposed just after the deployment)
+- Multistage the Dockerfile for build and run parts (potentially smaller size)